SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Evasive Footwork

-Whenever an attack is about to hit you, and you are wearing no armor and not wielding a shield, you can use your reaction to add your Bardic Inspiration die to your Armor Class for that attack, potentially causing it to miss.
+Whenever an attack is about to hit you, and you are wearing no armor and not wielding a shield, you can use your reaction to add your Bardic Inspiration die to your AC for that attack, potentially causing it to miss.

 * Extra Attack